 Welcome to The Museum of Contemporary Art.
 With two distinct venues—MOCA Grand Avenue and The Geffen Contemporary at MOCA—and Michael Heizer’s seminal artwork Double Negative (1969-70) in the Nevada desert, we engage audiences through an ambitious program of exhibitions, educational programs, and publishing.

-Advance FREE ticket reservations are now available!
+Advance ticket reservations are now available!
 Tickets will be released every two weeks on Tuesday at noon.

 VISITOR CODE OF CONDUCT

 The Museum of Contemporary Art is committed to making the experience of art accessible.
 We welcome and serve all visitors in an inclusive and safe environment.
 To ensure all visitors have a safe and memorable experience, we ask staff and visitors to be considerate of others as we share this space.
 If you need assistance, see something odd, or just need to borrow a pencil, please let a Gallery Attendant (MOCA staff wearing all black) know how we can help.

 We ask everyone to adhere to the following guidelines: